-- Touch the "Settings" soft-key from the Phone main screen, - Next, touch the "Phone/Bluetooth®" soft-key, - Touch the "Add Device" soft-key, - Search for available devices on your Bluetooth® enabled mobile phone.
-When prompted on the phone, enter the name and PIN shown on the Uconnect® screen, - Uconnect[®] Phone will display an in process screen while the system is connecting,

-• When the pairing process has successfully completed, the system will prompt you to choose whether or not this is your favorite phone.
-Selecting Yes will make this phone the highest priority.
+- 1. Touch the "Settings" soft-key from the Phone main 3 screen. - 2.
+Touch the "Add Device" soft-key. - 3.
+Search for available devices on your Bluetooth® enabled mobile phone.
+When prompted on the phone, enter the name and PIN shown on the Uconnect® screen. - 4.
+Uconnect® Phone will display an in process screen while the system is connecting. - 5.
+When the pairing process has successfully completed, the system will prompt you to choose whether or not this is your favorite phone.
+Selecting "Yes" will make this phone the highest priority.
 This phone will take precedence over other paired phones within range.